Total Maximum Daily Loads (TMDLs)

 Potomac tributaries toxic TMDL (D.C.)

 ICPRB assisted U.S. EPA and the District of Columbia Department of Energy and Environment (DOEE) in the redevelopment of toxics TMDLs in the Potomac and Rock Creek watersheds for impairments identified in DOEE’s 2014 Integrated Report.
 The update previously established TMDLs by incorporating additional monitoring data and expressing the TMDLs as daily loads.
-The document was approved by EPA Region 3 in 2016.
-We will post links to the TMDLs when they are available.
+The Model Report for the Revised Polychlorinated Biphenyl (PCB) TMDLs for Small Tributaries in the Rock Creek Watershed in the District of Columbia was approved by U.S. EPA Region 3 in 2016.

 Accotink Creek TMDL (Va.)